 The bacteria that cause Lyme disease are transmitted to people when an infected tick bites and stays attached for more than 36 hours.
 Brief periods of attachment rarely transmit disease.

 At first, the bacteria multiply at the site of the tick bite.
 After 3 to 32 days, the bacteria migrate from the site of the bite into the surrounding skin, causing a rash called erythema migrans.
 The bacteria may enter the lymphatic system and infect lymph nodes.
 Or the bacteria may enter the bloodstream and spread to other organs, such as the skin in other areas of the body and the heart, nervous system, and joints.

 The early and late stages of Lyme disease are usually separated by a period without symptoms.

 Early localized–stage Lyme disease

 Typically, a large, raised, red spot (erythema migrans) appears at the site of the bite, usually on the thigh, buttock, or trunk or in the armpit.
-The spot typically appears 3 to 32 days after the tick bite, which most people do not remember.
+The spot occurs in about 75% of people and typically appears 3 to 32 days after the tick bite.
+However, because deer tick nymphs are so small, most people do not realize they have been bitten.

 Usually, the spot slowly expands to a diameter of up to 20 inches (50 centimeters), often clearing in the center.
 But the appearance can vary.
 For example, the center may remain red, or several rings may appear around the red center (looking like a bull's eye or target).
 Although erythema migrans does not itch or hurt, it may be warm to the touch.
 The spot usually disappears after about 3 to 4 weeks.